divio/divio-cloud-docs/how-to/interact-storage.rst

 Run ``aws s3 help`` for more information on commands, or refer to the `AWS CLI Command Reference
 <http://docs.aws.amazon.com/cli/latest/reference/s3/index.html>`_.
 The AWS CLI can maintain
-multiple profiles and offers other features but it's beyond the scope of this documentation to explain that here.
+multiple profiles and offers other features but it's beyond the scope of this documentation.

 The ``aws configure`` command stores the configuration in ``~/.aws``.